Lenalidomide Side Effects

 Applies to lenalidomide: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking lenalidomide:More common
+You should check with your doctor immediately if any of these side effects occur when taking lenalidomide:More common

 - Black, tarry stools